Phillip Taylor House

+The Phillip Taylor House, also known as the Pennsylvania Memorial Home, is an historic, American home that is located in Brookville, Jefferson County, Pennsylvania.

+It was added to the National Register of Historic Places in 1982.

+History and architectural features

-Phillip Taylor House, also known as the Pennsylvania Memorial Home, is a historic home located at Brookville, Jefferson County, Pennsylvania.
-It was built about 1841, and is a two-story, brick dwelling with a rear two-story addition and flanking wood-frame ell in the Italian Villa-style.
+Built circa 1841, this historic structure is a two-story, brick dwelling with a rear two-story addition and flanking wood-frame ell that was designed in the Italian Villa style.
 The main building has a hipped roof and belvedere.
-The front facade is 5-bays wide and features an elaborately ornamented open porch.
+The front facade is five-bays wide and features an elaborately ornamented open porch.
 It was acquired for use as a soldier's convalescent home in 1889, and was used for that purpose into the 1970s.

 It was added to the National Register of Historic Places in 1982.